HoneyryderChuck/rodauth-select-account/README.md

 ## Ruby support policy

 The minimum Ruby version required to run `rodauth-select-account` is 2.4 .
-Besides that, it should support all rubies that rodauth and roda support, including JRuby and (potentially, I don't know yet) truffleruby.
+Besides that, it supports all rubies that rodauth and roda support, including JRuby and truffleruby.

 ## Development